jfrog/log-analytics-splunk/README.md

 | Artifactory HA | helm/artifactory-ha-values.yaml |
 | Xray | helm/xray-values.yaml |

-Update the values.yaml associated to the product you want to deploy with your Elastic settings.
+Update the values.yaml associated to the product you want to deploy with your Splunk settings.

 Then deploy the helm chart such as below: